syncfusion/blazor-docs/src/common/common/input-validation.md

 ### SfColorPicker

-The ColorPicker component provides you to choose a specific color value instead of input.
+The ColorPicker component allows you to choose a specific color value instead of input.
 It uses the `@bind-Value` parameter to validate the form model `EditContext`.

 ```cshtml
 @using System.ComponentModel.DataAnnotations;